cogitor/cogitor.github.io/_posts/2016-08-01-using-identity-functions.md

 getSize(dataArray, size => size / 1024) // returns 1

 // or we can call it with just an identity function x => x
-// for which, in scala, there is a shorthand function "identity" getSize(dataArray, x => x) // returns 1024 getSize(dataArray, identity) // returns 1024 as well
+// for which, in Scala, there is a shorthand function "identity" getSize(dataArray, x => x) // returns 1024 getSize(dataArray, identity) // returns 1024 as well